maxhorowitz/pacman/README.md

 # Gameplay
 To watch the AI engine play on its own, run `make ai`.
+To run a benchmark test of AI engine, run `make benchmark`.
 To play yourself, write `make user`.

 # Credits